Overview

 1. Adopt a restrictive blood transfusion practice/policy

-• Avoid transfusions of red blood cells for hemoglobin (<80 g/L) or hematocrit thresholds in the absence of symptoms of active coronary disease, heart failure, stroke, massive hemorrhage, or trauma
+• Avoid red blood cell transfusions in patients whose hemoglobin or hematocrit level is at or above threshold (for hemoglobin, this is 80 g/L) if they have no symptoms of active coronary disease, heart failure, stroke, massive hemorrhage, or trauma

 Resources: